ranging-rs/slicing-rs/README.md

   build times and larger binaries.
 We optimize it where worthwhile.

 ## Requiring Nightly Rust
-As of mid 2022, we need Rust nightly (for const time generics and other language features).
+As of mid 2022, we need Rust `nightly`.
 Otherwise this couldn't be so ergonomic.

 ## Supporting no_std
 We test building for several of more supported (tier 2) `no_std` Rust targets.